Accessible day out in Greenwich

 You can also go on a sky-high adventure with the IFS Cloud Cable Car, which stretches over the river and connects the Royal Docks to Greenwich Peninsula.

-Access the boarding platform by lift; the cabins are equipped to accommodate most wheelchairs, with staff always ready to help passengers embark and disembark.
+Access the boarding platform by lift; the cabins are equipped to accommodate most wheelchairs, with staff ready to help passengers embark and disembark.
 Documents in braille and large print are also available.

 Start your day out in Greenwich at the Old Royal Naval College, located near the wheelchair-friendly Cutty Sark DLR station.
-After admiring the baroque architecture designed by Sir Christopher Wren, see the beautiful chapel and check out the visitor's centre, where you can find useful area maps and more information about the best things to do in Greenwich.
+After admiring the baroque architecture designed by Sir Christopher Wren, see the magnificent Painted Hall.

 Lunch: Greenwich Market

-Next, stop off at nearby Greenwich Market, where you can buy everything from antiques to handmade crafts and gifts – depending on what day you visit.
 The market has a cobbled stone floor, and is a very popular destination at weekends.
 Drop by between Tuesday and Friday to enjoy the designer stalls and street food stands when it's quieter.

 While you're at the market, pick up lunch or some snacks from one of the many inviting food stalls.
 There's plenty of choice, from sushi to Portuguese pastries, plus lots of delicious cakes.